microsoft/vscode-docs/docs/languages/javascript.md

 ![IntelliSense](images/javascript/es3-classes.png)

-### JsDoc annotations
+### JSDoc annotations

-Where type inference does not provide the desired type information, (or just for documentation purposes), type information may be provided explicitly via **JsDoc** annotations.
+Where type inference does not provide the desired type information, (or just for documentation purposes), type information may be provided explicitly via **JSDoc** annotations.

-This [document](https://github.com/Microsoft/TypeScript/wiki/JsDoc-support-in-JavaScript) describes the JsDoc annotations currently supported.
+This [document](https://github.com/Microsoft/TypeScript/wiki/JsDoc-support-in-JavaScript) describes the JSDoc annotations currently supported.

 ### TypeScript definition file

  You can also get IntelliSense for libraries through the use of type definition `.d.ts` files.
 [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) is a repository of typings files for all major JavaScript libraries and environments.
 The typings are easily managed using [Typings](https://github.com/typings/typings), the TypeScript Definition manager.

 For example `typings install --ambient node` installs all the typings for the built-in Node.js modules.
 If your project has a `jsconfig.json` file, then all you need is that the `typings` folder is a sibling or child of the `jsconfig.json` file to get IntelliSense.
-If you have no `jsconfig.json` then you need to manually add a `/// reference` to the `.d.ts` from each file.
+If you have no `jsconfig.json`, then you need to manually add a `/// reference`  to the `.d.ts` from each file.

 ## Mixed TypeScript and JavaScript projects

 It is now possible to have mixed TypeScript and JavaScript projects.
-Existing JavaScript code using the CommonJS module format, may be imported and consumed by TypeScript code using the ECMAScript 2015 module syntax.
-Conversely, TypeScript code written to provide a well-defined API contract for a service, may be referenced by JavaScript code that is written to call that service, thus providing rich intellisense at design time.
+Existing JavaScript code using the **CommonJS** module format, may be imported and consumed by TypeScript code using the **ECMAScript 2015** module syntax.
+Conversely, TypeScript code written to provide a well-defined API contract for a service, may be referenced by JavaScript code that is written to call that service, thus providing rich IntelliSense at design time.

 To enable JavaScript inside a TypeScript project, you can set the `allowJs` property to `true` in the TypeScript project's `tsconfig.json` file.